 - Reincorporation of the Just Cause for Tenant Evictions into a single comprehensive housing policy.

 Hayward City Council approved the first reading of the ordinance and all indications are it will pass the second reading scheduled on June 25, 2019.
-If so, it will be the law of the land 30 days later.
-For a full discussion, watch the unabridged version of the City Council Meeting here.
+If so, it will be the law of the land 30 days later, on July 25.

 Hayward's Mandatory Mediation with Binding Arbitration